oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 ## Purpose

 The Intel® Fortran Compiler can optimize applications for performance.
-The primary compiler option is -O followed by a numeric optimizaiton "level" from 0 requesting no optimization to 3, which requests all compiler optimizations for the application.
-The -O optimizaition levels are:
+The primary compiler option is -O followed by a numeric optimization "level" from 0 requesting no optimization to 3, which requests all compiler optimizations for the application.
+The -O optimization levels are:

    * O0 - No optimizations
    * O1 - Enables optimizations for speed and disables some optimizations that increase code size and affect speed.